dominicholcomb/AB-Test/README.md

 # AB-Test
-Simulating an AB test comparing the watch time of two different ads.
+Simulating an A/B test comparing the watch time of two different ads.